Fast Score-Based Sampling via Log-Concave Reductions: Introduction

 For diffusion-based samplers, there is now a wide range of theoretical results, applying to both stochastic (SDE-based) samplers (e.g.,~\cite{lee2022convergence,li2023towards,lee2023convergence,chen2023sampling,chen2023improved,benton2024nearly}) as well as (ODE or flow-based) deterministic ones (e.g.,~\cite{song2021score,albergo2023stochastic,benton2023error,chen2023probability,cai2025minimax}).
 Earlier analyses of the iteration complexity, meaning the number of iterations needed to obtain $\varepsilon$-accurate samples, exhibited polynomial scaling in the dimension.
-Focusing on the KL divergence, recent results have reduced this dependence to linear in dimension $d$ for both stochastic samplers~\cite{conforti2023score,benton2024nearly} and ODE-based samplers~\cite{li_wei_chi_chen_2024}, and both classes of methods have polynomial scaling in $(1/\varepsilon)$.
-By comparison, our modular scheme yields a method with KL or Wasserstein iteration complexity scaling as $\sqrt{d}$, and polynomially in $\log(1/\varepsilon)$, along with dependence on a certain kind of Lipschitz parameter; see the discussion following~\Cref{CorMultiWorst} for a more detailed comparison.
+Focusing on the KL divergence, recent results have reduced this dependence to linear in dimension $d$ for both stochastic samplers~\citep{conforti2023score,benton2024nearly} and ODE-based samplers~\citep{li_wei_chi_chen_2024}, and both classes of methods have polynomial scaling in $(1/\varepsilon)$.
+By comparison, our modular scheme yields a method with KL iteration complexity scaling as $\sqrt{d}$, and polynomially in $\log(1/\varepsilon)$; see~\Cref{ThmMultiModal} for details.

-Also worthy of note is an evolving line of work that studies diffusion samplers for problems with manifold or other lower-dimensional structure (e.g.,~\cite{debortoli2022convergence,pidstrigach2022score,debortoli2022riemannian,chen2023score,azangulov2024convergence}).
-In such settings, some recent papers have provided guarantees that scale linearly with the effective dimension~\cite{potaptchik2024linear,yuting2024_lowdim}, as opposed to the larger ambient dimension.
-Although we do not give any explicit results for such structured sampling problems, we suspect that our modular scheme could prove useful for such analyses; see~\Cref{SecOpen} for discussion of this and other open questions.

-\paragraph{Paper organization:} The remainder of this paper is organized as follows.
-We begin in~\Cref{SecBackground} with background on known fast samplers, the use of annealed Stein scores for such samplers, as well as the second-order Tweedie formula. \Cref{SecConcave} is devoted to our main result (\Cref{ThmConcave}) on sampling from strongly log-concave distributions, whereas~\Cref{SecMulti} provides analogous results for multi-modal distributions.
-We conclude with a summary and some future directions in~\Cref{SecDiscussion}.
-The proofs of various technical results are deferred to the appendices.